ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/03-numerical-filters.md

     </form>
 ```

-Most of this is simply moving elements around the page, but note that we are using inputs of `type=number` to represent our range of imdb values.
-We can specify a minimum and maximum for this range, as well as an allowable increement.
+Most of this is simply moving elements around the page, but note that we are using inputs of `type=number` to represent our range of IMDB values.
+We can specify a minimum and maximum for this range, as well as an allowable increment.
 Also, we use the `placeholder` attribute to put text into the `input` until a value is added.

 ## Adding More Styles
 Now we'll need to add some rules to our _wwwroot/css/styles.css_.
 First, we'll use a `grid` for the layout of the form: